 I asked Karen to chat with me because she began the FASTer Way to Fat Loss 5 weeks postpartum with her 7th child.
-She has seen phenomenal results--34 lbs in 4.5 months--all while maintaining her milk supply.
-Karen is proof of the body’s ability to work optimally when fueled properly and has some great tips for postpartum moms wanting to go through the FASTer Way.
+She has seen phenomenal results—34 lbs in 4.5 months—all while maintaining her milk supply.
+Karen is proof of the body’s ability to work optimally when fueled properly and has some great tips for postpartum moms who want to go through the FASTer Way.

 How does intermittent fasting affect supply?

 Because you are still eating the same amount of calories each day, intermittent fasting doesn’t have a negative effect on milk supply.
 Your milk supply is most commonly affected when you restrict your caloric intake.
 However, through the FASTer Way, we will set your daily calories and macros to a level that is more than sufficient for both you and baby.
 The fasting aspect of the program should not play a significant role in your milk supply.

 Since our carb cycle requires you to focus on the specific macronutrients you take in every day, you are going to be eating more of the essential nutrients your body needs than when you just track calories.
 The carb cycle also allows your body to get plenty of each macronutrient, without completely cutting one out.
 This, again, is eating the way God intended, and fueling both your body and baby’s body well!